Hard-Label Black-Box Attacks on 3D Point Clouds: Experiments

 \textbf{Investigation on different designs of fusion weights.} We also investigate the effectiveness of the design of our learnable fusion weights.
 As shown in Table~\ref{tab:ablation2}, directly utilizing fixed fusion weight results in worse attack performance with larger perturbation size.
 This is because the fixed weight is not suitable for all possible fusion cases of different object classes.
 By replacing the fixed fusion weight with the learnable one, our attack performance increases a lot.
 We observe that the ``Learnable Weight+Bank" variant achieves very similar performance as the ``Learnable Weight" variant, where the former collects the learnable weights of each specific class-guided fusion case during the training and utilizes them from the bank during the inference while the latter predicts the learnable weights in both training and inference stages.
 This demonstrates that the fusion weights of the same class share similar characteristics, which represent the same class-sensitive tolerance to the noise when we add the target clouds to this class-specific point cloud.
 Although directly utilizing ``Learnable Weight" can achieve more fine-grained performance, it will cost much time and memory during the inference, as shown in Table~\ref{tab:analysis1}.
 Therefore, we utilize the ``Learnable Weight+Bank" variant as our pipeline.

 \textbf{Investigation on different training principles of fusion module.} At last, we investigate the effect of different training principles of the fusion module.
 To be specific, we conduct three ablation variants to generate different kinds of learnable fusion weights, as shown in Table~\ref{tab:ablation2}.
 The ``instance-guided" variant means that we generate the fusion weights of each point-cloud pair during the training and randomly sample one of them to fuse the point-cloud pair of the same class during the inference.
 The ``class-guided" variant means that we generate the fusion weight for the entire class samples.
 The ``datasets-guided" variant means that we generate a fusion weight for all point-cloud pairs without considering their classes.
 Results show that the ``datasets-guided" variant achieves the worst performance as it is similar to the strategy of fixed fusion weight.
 The ``instance-guided" variant achieves better attack performance than the ``class-guided" variant since it collects more specific fusion cases of the same class objects.
+Table~\ref{tab:ablation_alpha} also demonstrates that our training process of the discriminator is essential, as it is more explicit and effective than grid search and random sampling to learn adaptive and appropriate weights for efficiently generating high-imperceptible boundary point clouds.